mattbun/smtn/README.md

 # smtn

-smtn is a [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server that forwards any messages it receives to one or more notification services.
+smtn is an [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server that forwards any messages it receives to one or more notification services.

 It uses [shoutrrr](https://github.com/containrrr/shoutrrr) under the hood so it supports any of [these services](https://containrrr.dev/shoutrrr/services/overview/), including webhooks!